stonex159/stonex159.github.io/README.md

 Week 4
  - I added a modal that allows you to edit data in the table.
+ - I added our club banner to the app
+ - I added our club logo to the repository for future use
+ - I changed the status input from a textarea to a set of radio buttons
+ - I added margins to the buttons to make them look nicer
+ - I made the control panel follow a grid pattern
+ - I added measures to prevent the app from breaking or doing things it shouldn't, such as:
+    - clearing the input fields upon submission and/or exit of the modal
+    - preventing the index from reching the initializer or out of bounds of the array
+ - I added colors to the radio buttons respective to their values
+ - I added alerts for yellow and red status with advisements

 # TODO
 Week 1